2016–17 Southern Thailand floods: Infrastructure

-Due to torrential rain, the Khlong Pho Reservoir overflowed, resulting in flooding in the Uthai Thani province's Phai Khiao and Bo Yang sub-districts.
+The Khlong Pho Reservoir overflowed due to the torrential rain, resulting in flooding in the Uthai Thani province's Phai Khiao and Bo Yang sub-districts.
 According to reports, the water level in some areas reached up to 80 cm, destroying the roadways and jeopardizing various plantation activities.
 578,814 homes in 12,949 localities were impacted by flooding, resulting in 29 fatalities.
 Over 3 million rai of agricultural land, 14,097 fish ponds, 2,055 roads, and 4,129 dwellings were affected.
-Meanwhile, the northern province of Tak, with at least 29 buildings in Ban Rom Klao Sahamit in tambon Khiri Rat of the Phrop Phra district, recorded severe flash floods due to heavy rainfall.
-The village's main road was covered in a deep layer of mud, making it impassable.
+The northern province of Tak, with at least 29 buildings affected in Ban Rom Klao Sahamit in tambon Khiri Rat of the Phrop Phra district, recorded severe flash floods due to heavy rainfall.
+The village's main road was covered in a deep layer of mud that made it impassable.
 Several bridges on the country's primary north–south route were washed away in one instance of flash floods, causing a 200 kilometer (125 mile) traffic backup.
 Numerous rivers, like the Tapi River, inundated adjacent settlements and their barricades, forcing people to flee to higher land.
-From the overall damage, it was projected that infrastructure, including roads, railroads, bridges, and dwellings, would suffer damage worth 3.4 billion baht; agricultural, 8.1 billion baht; and companies and industry, primarily small and medium-sized organizations, 10.9 billion baht.
+It was projected that infrastructure, including roads, railroads, bridges, and dwellings, would suffer damage worth 3.4 billion baht from the overall damage; agricultural, 8.1 billion baht; and companies and industry, primarily small and medium-sized organizations, 10.9 billion baht.